1and1internet/oneandone-cloud-controller-manager/README.md

 - Add the label `stackpoint.io/instance_id` to **all nodes** in your cluster.
 The label's value must be the server name.
 - Set the `--hostname-override` flag on the `kubelet` on **all nodes** in your cluster.

-Your cluster must be configured to use an external cloud-provider.
+Your cluster should be configured to use an external cloud-provider to take full advantage of this manager.
+Without this only the loadbalancing provisioning will work.

-This involves:

-- Setting the `--cloud-provider=external` flag on the `kubelet` on **all nodes** in your cluster.
+Enable the external cloud provider by setting the `--cloud-provider=external` flag on the `kubelet` on **all nodes** in your cluster.
-- Setting the `--cloud-provider=external` flag on the `kube-controller-manager` in your Kubernetes control plane.

 **WARNING**: setting `--cloud-provider=external` will taint all nodes in a cluster with `node.cloudprovider.kubernetes.io/uninitialized`.
 It is the responsibility of a cloud controller manager to untaint those nodes once it has finished initializing them.
 This means that most pods will be left unschedulable until the cloud controller manager is running.